GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 The broken DS1315 resulted in a partially garbled boot screen, which is the same as when no chip is mounted on the little board.

 ***
-This means that the software for the Smart Watch can also be used for this board. **Duane M. Saylor** wrote software for Model 1, 3 and 4(P).
+This means that the software for the Smart Watch can also be used for this board.
+Duane M. Saylor wrote software for Model 1, 3 and 4(P).
+They can be found via these links (September 2025).
 - CLK1    -  For Model I under LDOS 5.x.x
 - CLK3    -  For Model III, Model 4 and 4P under LDOS 5.x.x
 - CLK4    -  For Model 4 and 4P under TRSDOS 6.x and LS-DOS 6.x

+They can be found via the links below (September 2025).\
 For model 1 see here:
 [Smart Watch sw for model 1](https://www.planetemu.net/rom/tandy-radio-shack-trs-80-model-1/smart-watch-1987-dwayne-saylor-cmd)\
 For model 3 see here: